-You can buy one for $50 that is quite decent or invest in a really nice one for $200 or more.
-It all depends on how much you’re planning on using it.
+A wire stripper machine is more expensive, but if you’re working with a lot of wires, it will save you time.
+You can buy one for $50 that is quite decent or invest in a nice one for $200 or more.

-If you’re simply rewiring something and only strip the ends of the wires, the best way to reinsulate the wires is to use electrical tape.
-That is what electrical tape was made for.
-To use on electrical wires like this.
+When rewiring and you need to strip the ends of the wires, the best way to put the insulation back on the wires is with electrical tape.

-To use electrical tape, simply wrap the tape around the exposed wire, preferably while it’s not hot.
+To use electrical tape, simply wrap the tape around the exposed wire while it’s not hot.
 Wrap it like you’re wrapping it with medical tape.
-Make sure that you overlap the exposed wire a half an inch on each side.
+Make sure that you overlap the exposed wire underneath at least half an inch on both sides.

-You do this so that there will be no chance of exposed wire electrocuting someone.
-It’s best to wrap it in two layers as well for the same reason.
+The reason for this is you don’t want the wires underneath to be exposed as they could electrocute someone.
+It’s best to wrap it in two layers for the same reason.
 You want to do it one way and the second layer should offset the first.

-Another option that is easy to do and perfect for projects that need to be redone a lot is wire nuts.
+Another easy technique would be to use wire nuts.
 Wire nuts are plastic nuts that can secure wires that have been twisted together.
-They are used when wiring houses.

-There are many different types of wires you may need to strip.
-Identifying them is one thing, but knowing how to strip them is another.
-The thinner the wire, the easier it will be to cut, but you should always be careful.
+There are many different wires that you can strip.
+Identifying them is one thing, but you need the right information to know how to strip standard wire.
+The thinner the wire, the easier it is to cut, but you should always be careful.

-Stripping coax is different than stripper other cables.
+Stripping coaxial cable is different than stripper other cables.
 There are multiple layers to coax.
 The outer layer is the outer insulator.
-It is usually black.
-Underneath that is a silver shielding.
+Underneath is a silver shielding and metal conductor.
 After that, you can find the second insulator.

 The second insulator is small but thick like plastic.
 After you cut through that, you will find the inner copper wire.